Welcome to China!

 When it comes to university’s fees, China is medium expensive, with a median 4300€/semester for free mover students.

-Which Chinese cities are available for free movers?
+Which Chinese cities are available to free movers?

-Currently there are 6 cities that accept free movers in China.
+Currently there are many cities that accept free movers in China.
 Have you ever dreamt of studying in Beijing or any other city in China?
 Here you can find institutions divided by city: